katur/dotfiles/osx_setup.md

 ```

 Add .bash_profile and .bashrc files to ~/.homesick/repos/dotfiles/home.
 Commit
-and push changes.
+and push changes, then create the symlinks:

-Create the symlinks in ~:

 ```
 homesick symlink dotfiles